Solinvictus999/ExtRm0ver/README.md

 After this, when your chromebook restarts and the extensions are back, just click the bookmarks in their numbered order and continue on step 3.

 #

+__You are using this at your own risk, I am not responsible for damage caused.__